Orde Wingate: Burial

-The commingled remains of Wingate and the eight men who died with him were interred at Arlington National Cemetery on November 10, 1950.
+Wingate and the eight men who died with him were interred at Arlington National Cemetery on November 10, 1950.

-Five of the nine killed in the airplane crash were members of the American flight crew: Lieutenant Brian F. Hodges, Spartanburg, South Carolina; Lieutenant Stephen A. Wanderer, Hamilton, Montana; Technical Sergeant James W. Hickey, Dallas, Texas; Technical Sergeant Frank Sadoski, Freeman Spur, Illinois; and Staff Sergeant Vernon A. McIninch, Purcell, Oklahoma.
+Five of the nine killed in the crash were members of the American flight crew: Lieutenant Brian F. Hodges, Spartanburg, South Carolina; Lieutenant Stephen A. Wanderer, Hamilton, Montana; Technical Sergeant James W. Hickey, Dallas, Texas; Technical Sergeant Frank Sadoski, Freeman Spur, Illinois; and Staff Sergeant Vernon A. McIninch, Purcell, Oklahoma.
 The British victims were Wingate and his aide, Captain George H. Borrow, and two London war correspondents, Stuart Emeny (News Chronicle) and Stanley Wills (Daily Herald).

-The remains of the crew and passengers of the B-25 were initially buried in a common grave close to the crash site 40 miles from Imphal, in the village of Thiulon.
+The remains of the crew and passengers were initially buried in a common grave close to the crash site 40 miles from Imphal, in the village of Thiulon.
 On April 18, 1947, The Calcutta Statesman reported that the grave had been located by the Imperial War Graves Commission and the U.S. Graves Registration Service.
 It was officially announced on April 30, 1947, that the remains had been taken from the original burial site and reinterred at Imphal Military Cemetery.

 United States law required the repatriation of American service members killed and temporarily buried overseas during World War II.
 Instances in which remains could not be individually identified were difficult when multiple nationalities were involved.
 In January 1947 the U.S. government proposed that all remains in such cases be returned to the United States for final burial.
 Negotiations with the U.K. and other Commonwealth governments led to an agreement that when group burials contained a majority of British remains, final disposition would be determined by the British.
 If the majority of the remains were American, all remains in the group would be returned to the U.S. for burial.
 Prior consultation with family members was prohibited in either case.

-In December 1949, the remains of Wingate and the other victims of the airplane crash were removed from Imphal Military Cemetery.
+In December 1949, the remains of Wingate and the other victims were removed from Imphal Military Cemetery.
 On November 10, 1950, they were buried at Arlington National Cemetery.